 Why is it called

-Question: Why is the Friday before Easter Sunday called GOOD FRIDAY?
-What is so GOOD about our Savior suffering?
+Question: Why is two days before Easter Sunday called GOOD FRIDAY?
+What makes the day so great?

-Good Friday is a fast day created by the Roman Catholic Church in the 4th century A.D. (long after Jesus died).
+This day was made as a fast day by the Roman Catholic Church in the 4th century A.D. (long after Jesus died).
 Its purpose is to commemorate the crucifixion and death of Jesus.
-The following is the Catholic Church's explanation:
+The following is the Catholic Church's explanation.